12 Things You Need to Know About Your Nest Thermostat

 • Select Network.

-• After your Nest is finished scanning for local networks, locate your Wi-Fi and, if you have one, enter your password.
+• After your Nest is finished scanning for local networks, locate your Wi-Fi and, if necessary, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats are powered indirectly through HVAC system, but also have a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
+Recharge it with the USB cord that comes included.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.
+If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is another solid choice.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 To select Off mode on the thermostat: